danpla/dpscreenocr/doc/manual.md

 dpScreenOCR is simple to use:

-1. Choose languages in the [Main tab].
+1. Choose languages and actions in the [Main tab].
 2. Move the mouse pointer to the screen area containing text and press the hotkey shown in the Main tab to start the selection.
 3. Move the mouse so that the selection covers the text and press the hotkey again.

-After these steps, dpScreenOCR will recognize the text from the selected area and process it according to the actions from the [Actions tab].
+After these steps, dpScreenOCR will recognize the text from the selected area and process it according to the chosen actions.

 ## Main tab